-This created an important difference in Niger's response to the Libyan crisis of 2011.
-It has been noted that while Niger insisted on disarming returning Tuareg militia at the border, Mali allowed them into the country bag and baggage-addressing the potential danger only with the offer of a financial support plan to returnees.
-The difference was perhaps not so much one of political will as of practicality.
-Niger's security forces, reinforced in their equipment, their bases in the North and their morale (including pay raises), could simply be relied on to perform such a mission.
-Indeed, as the collapse of the Malian army in 2012 shows, these factors were essential in the performance of military duties, including a simple operation of policing such as the one entrusted to Niger's army in the dangerous period of late 2011 (the well-coordinated 'Opération Malibéro6').
-This achievement-which, however, should not be overestimated7-was clearly a result of what happened to the army following the war of 2007-2009.
+This created an important difference in the response of Niger to the Libyan crisis of 2011.
+It has been noted that while Niger insisted on disarming returning Tuareg militia at the border, Mali let them in bag and baggage - meeting the potential danger only with the offer of a financial support plan to returnees.
+The difference was perhaps not so much of political will as of practicality.
+Niger's security forces, reinforced in their equipment, their bases in the North and their morale (including pay raises), could simply be relied to perform such a mission.
+Indeed, as the collapse of the Malian army in 2012 shows, these factors were essential in the performance of military duties, including a simple operation of policing such as the one entrusted to Niger's army in the dangerous fall of 2011 (the well-coordinated 'Opération Malibéro5').
+This achievement - which, however, should not be overestimated6 - was clearly a result of what happened to the army following the war of 2007-2009.